Dan McKeown: Life and career

-Hit the Ground Runnin's first album Sudden Impact, produced by McKeown and Paul Piccari, holds the title as the most sought-after rock album in the world, selling on eBay for an average price of $1,088.
-In 2001, an original copy with autographs sold for $1,950.00.
+Hit the Ground Runnin's first album Sudden Impact was produced by McKeown and Paul Piccari.

 McKeown also worked with long-time friend Michael Nise in Camden, New Jersey, where he was in charge of the entertainment division for the television shows Dancin' on Air and Dance Party USA.
 He also composed and recorded the theme songs for both shows at Powerhouse Studio, which he built and managed from 1981 through 1992.
 The 1983 version of the Dancin' on Air theme was released as a single on both a picture disc and 45 RPM on the Wordan label, owned by The Tonight Show's band leader Doc Severinsen, and also co-owned by the show's producer Michael Nise.
-His musical compositions were used on national commercials from J.C.
-Penney's, Owens Corning and also made an appearance on a Bud Light commercial during the 1997 Super Bowl, in which he did an impromptu beat-box scat that was seen by millions.
+His musical compositions were used on national commercials from JCPenney, Owens Corning and also made an appearance on a Bud Light commercial during the 1997 Super Bowl, in which he did an impromptu beat-box scat that was seen by millions.
 McKeown was also seen and heard on many television and radio commercials during the 1980s and 1990s, appearing in auto infomercials in the Philadelphia Tri-State area such as Miami Motor's, Jeff D'Ambrosio, Desimone's, and Auto Depot.

 In May 1985, a two city block in Philadelphia was destroyed due to the police bombing a bunker on top of a row home on Osage Ave., occupied by the back to Africa group MOVE.
 Families were left homeless and in need of support for food and shelter.
 Looking to provide support, Nise reached out to McKeown to write and produce a song that could be sold to raise money for the victims.
-Within one day, McKeown penned "In the Name of Brotherly Love" and booked a week-long recording session at which over 150 artists, news and television personalities including disc jockeys and musicians from Philadelphia volunteered their talent for this project.
-The record was so successful in raising funds, McKeown and Nise received an award from the city of Philadelphia presented by the city's then mayor Wilson Goode, making national and international press.
+Within one day, McKeown penned "In the Name of Brotherly Love" and booked a week-long recording session at which over 100 artists, news and television personalities including disc jockeys and musicians from Philadelphia volunteered their talent for this project.